A Systematic Survey of General Sparse Matrix-Matrix Multiplication: Abstract

 \section{Abstract}

-SpGEMM (General Sparse Matrix-Matrix Multiplication) has attracted much attention from researchers in fields of multigrid methods and graph analysis.
-Many optimization techniques have been developed for certain application fields and computing architecture over the decades.
-The objective of this paper is to provide a structured and comprehensive overview of the research on SpGEMM.
-Existing optimization techniques have been grouped into different categories based on their target problems and architectures.
-Covered topics include SpGEMM applications, size prediction of result matrix, matrix partitioning and load balancing, result accumulating, and target architecture-oriented optimization.
-The rationales of different algorithms in each category are analyzed, and a wide range of SpGEMM algorithms are summarized.
-This survey sufficiently reveals the latest progress and research status of SpGEMM optimization from 1977 to 2019.
-More specifically, an experimentally comparative study of existing implementations on CPU and GPU is presented.
-Based on our findings, we highlight future research directions and how future studies can leverage our findings to encourage better design and implementation.
+General Sparse Matrix-Matrix Multiplication (SpGEMM) has attracted much attention from researchers in graph analyzing, scientific computing, and deep learning.
+Many optimization techniques have been developed for different applications and computing architectures over the past decades.
+The objective of this article is to provide a structured and comprehensive overview of the researches on SpGEMM.
+Existing researches have been grouped into different categories based on target architectures and design choices.
+Covered topics include typical applications, compression formats, general formulations, key problems and techniques, architecture-oriented optimizations, and programming models.
+The rationales of different algorithms are analyzed and summarized.
+This survey sufficiently reveals the latest progress of SpGEMM research to 2021.
+Moreover, a thorough performance comparison of existing implementations is presented.
+Based on our findings, we highlight future research directions, which encourage better design and implementations in later studies.